m-dupont/TreeOuput/README.md

-Write a numpy array like a ROOT TTree array :
+Write and Read a numpy array like a ROOT TTree array :

 ```